We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 Some of the principal treatments carried out by Dr Leisa Freeman at Spire include:

-Dr Freeman trained in medicine at the University of Birmingham Medical School and did her postgraduate training in London at University College Hospital, Charing Cross Hospital and the National Heart Hospital before moving to Norwich in 1991.
-She became clinical director of cardiology in 2005.
+I trained in medicine at the University of Birmingham Medical School and did my postgraduate training in London at University College Hospital, Charing Cross Hospital and the National Heart Hospital before moving to Norwich in 1991.
+I became clinical director of cardiology in 2005.

-Her research was into emotion stress and the heart and she has published many papers and chapters in textbooks.
-She has recently published a self-help book on heart disease called "Your Heart and You", (Elizabeth Wilde McCormick and Dr Leisa Freeman).
+My research was into emotion stress and the heart and I have published many papers and chapters in textbooks.
+I recently published a self-help book on heart disease called "Your Heart and You", (Elizabeth Wilde McCormick and Dr Leisa Freeman).

 Royal College of Physicians